AstarNetwork/astar-docs/docs/EVM/first-contract/local-network.md

 sidebar_position: 2
 ---

-# Running local network
+# Running Local Network

 Now, let's spin up a local network on a standalone node.

-## Get the latest binary
+## Get the Latest Binary

-You can obtain the binary in one of the following ways:
+You can obtain the latest binary in one of the following ways:

-- Download the latest binary from Github
+- Download the latest binary from Github.
-- Build it from source
+- Build it from source.

 If you would like to download the binary, visit the [Release page of the Astar Github repository](https://github.com/AstarNetwork/Astar/releases).
 There, you will find the pre-built binaries for MacOS and Ubuntu, as well as Docker images.
 If you would like to build it from source, [this readme](https://github.com/AstarNetwork/Astar#building-from-source) will guide you through the process.

-itAfter you obtain the binary, you can rename the binary file to `astar` and add execution permission to it by running the following command:
+After you obtain the binary, you can rename the file to `astar`, and add execution permission by running the following command:

 ```sh
 chmod +x ./astar
 ```

-Then you will be able to execute the binary.
+You should then be able to execute the binary.
 To see whether you can run the node, let's check the binary version.

 ```sh
 ./astar --version
 # astar-collator xxx
 ```

-## Run the local network
+## Run the Local Network

 You are now ready to run the local network, using the following command: